Shameless Insult or Kind Gesture ? (Iglishmêk)

 Like

-• alina hubbard says:
+• alina hubbard's avatar alina hubbard says:

 omg, do you know any?
 I’ve been searching all over and only know listen, and I’m listening as stated here lol.
 I’m kinda feigning for dwarves education for my cosplays haha. -Phêtra blackhammer